-This shouldn't be much of a contest.
-The LG Velvet features a Snapdragon 765 processor, and while that's a capable system-on-chip, it's not the most powerful offering in Qualcomm's mobile lineup.
-Qualcomm's top-of-the-line chipset is the Snapdragon 865, and, wouldn't you know it, that's the one powering the Samsung Galaxy S20.
+This isn't much of a contest.
+The LG Velvet features a Snapdragon 765 processor, and while that's a capable system-on-chip, it's far from the most powerful offering in Qualcomm's mobile lineup.
+Qualcomm's top-of-the-line chipset when the Galaxy S20 shipped was the Snapdragon 865, and that's what Samsung used in its phone.

 The LG Velvet can match the Galaxy S20 in one other performance area — 5G connectivity.
-The Snapdragon 765 has a built-in 5G modem, so it will be able to connect to the same 5G networks as the Galaxy S20 does.
+The Snapdragon 765 has a built-in 5G modem, so it can connect to the same 5G networks as the Galaxy S20 does.

 LG Velvet vs. Samsung Galaxy S20: Battery

-You might be able to get more battery life from LG's newest phone, simply because LG included a larger power pack in the Velvet.
+You can squeeze more battery life from LG's newest phone, probably because LG included a larger power pack in the Velvet.
 The LG Velvet's 4,300 mAh battery is a little bit larger than the 4,000 mAh battery inside the Samsung Galaxy S20.

 The S20's battery didn't really impress us when we ran our battery test on the phone.
 In that test, we have phones continuously surf the web over a cellular connection until they run out of power.
 The Galaxy S20 lasted 9 hours and 31 minutes, which is just below average for a smartphone.

 The LG Velvet, on the other hand, beat the average, with a time of 10 hours and 29 minutes.
 That's not going to land LG's phone on the best phone battery life list, but it will mean that the Velvet outlasts the pricier S20.